Flag of Guinea

 Guinea

 The first railway in French Guinea opened in 1902 between Tombo and Kaloum.
 It was built to metre gauge, then in common use for minor railways in France.
 The following year, the line was extended to the capital city and port of Conakry, and by 1913 as far as Kankan (albeit with two breaks at major river crossings).
-This public 662km line remained the only railway for many years, but the greater part of it closed in 1986, leaving only around 36km from Conakry to Simbaya in use.
-A passenger service, the Conakry Express, was launched in 2011.
-This service has continued, albeit with some lengthy interruptions.
+This public 662km line remained the only railway for many years, but the greater part of it had closed by the 1980s.

 In 1973, a new standard (1435mm) gauge railway, the Chemin de Fer de Boké, opened for the conveyance of bauxite from the mines at Sangaredi to the port of Kamsar, a distance of 136km.
 A daily passenger service also operates.

-In 2001, a new 105km standard (1435mm) gauge railway, roughly following the route of the former metre gauge railway, was opened by the Compagnie des bauxites de Kindia, a wholly owned subsidiary of Russian corporation Rusal, connecting its mines at Kindia with the port at Conakry.
-Exports from Kindia are believed to have ceased following the Russian invasion of Ukraine in 2022.
-Rusal’s other mining operation at Dian-Dian is believed to have continued exporting on a limited scale via the Boké railway.
+In 2001, a new 105km standard (1435mm) gauge railway, roughly following the route of the original metre gauge railway, was opened by the Compagnie des bauxites de Kindia, connecting its mines at Kindia with the port at Conakry.
+In 2001, the company became part of Russian corporation Rusal.
+A passenger commuter service, the Conakry Express, was launched in 2011, operating on the first 36km of the line.
+Following the Russian invasion of Ukraine in 2022, operations were tranferred to the Compagnie des Bauxites de Guinée.

 In 2014, a new 900km railway was proposed from Conakry to Bamako in Mali.
 Although no progress has been made to date, it continues to feature in governmental plans.

-In 2019, Guinea Alumina Corporation opened a short railway connecting its mines at Tanènè with the CF de Boké, which is used to transport bauxite to the GAC port facility in Kamsar.
+In 2019, Guinea Alumina Corporation opened a short railway connecting its mines at Tanènè with the CF de Boké, over which it carried bauxite to its port facility in Kamsar.
+GAC’s license was revoked in 2025; operations resumed in 2026 under the government owned Nimba Mining Company.

 In 2021, a new 125km standard gauge railway opened, linking developing bauxite mines in the Santou and Houda areas with an alumina refinery and port facility at Dapilon.

-Also in 2021, construction began on a new 600km standard gauge railway from iron ore mines in the Simandou area to a new deep water port near Morebaya.
+In 2025, a new 600km standard gauge railway was completed, from iron ore mines in the Simandou area to a new deep water port near Morébaya.

 Railways Home